-- Threat of new entrants.
-Profitable markets attract new entrants, which in turn erodes profitability.
+Profitable markets attract new entrants, which erodes profitability.
 Unless incumbents have strong and durable barriers to new entrants, profitability will decline.
 Conversely, the more unique your product is from other competitors, the less threat new entrants pose.

 Why is Porter's Five Forces analysis important?